Louxsdon/laravel-taskit-app/README.md

 ## Stack Used

-The frameworks and libries used are:
+The frameworks and libraries used are:
 - Laravel
 - React (React.js)
 - Inertial.js